mjfreelancing/AllOverIt/DocFx/docs/AllOverIt/Aspects/instantiating-interceptors.md

 This interceptor can be instantiated explicitly or resolved via dependency injection as described next.

 ### Without dependency injection
-To decorate a service with a class interceptor called `TimedInterceptor`, the proxy is created like so:
+To decorate a service with a class-level interceptor called `TimedInterceptor`, the proxy is created like so:

 ```csharp
 var secretService = new SecretService();